shegezzy/Olusegun-Akinnola-Portfolio/readme.md

 ## Description

-The personal portfolio website showcases my skills, projects, and experiences as a web developer.
+The personal portfolio website showcases my skills, projects, and experiences as a Cloud/Devops Engineer.
 It serves as an online platform to highlight my work and provide information about my background and expertise.

 ## Features